 The results showed that treatment of forage rape seeds with RAPPEL® significantly increased plant establishment in slug-rich environments, with more than 90% of plants in both treated populations reaching establishment.
 In the control population, less than 70% of plants reached establishment.

 To assess the effectiveness of RAPPEL® in a high-pressure, direct-drilled chicory and clover environment, we sowed 13kg/ha of RAPPEL® treated seed.
 Slugs were observed at the sowing stages and continued to be observed throughout the test at high levels.

 The seedlings that emerged were able to repel slugs during a prolonged wet, cold period that favoured the slugs and put the plants at a disadvantage.
 In spite of this, no slug damage was reported.

-Brassica tests conducted earlier this year in Pahiatua proved that RAPPEL® was effective even in the face of very high slug populations.
-A paddock was sown with RAPPEL® treated Spitfire rape at 4kg/ha and, two weeks later, four 0.25m2 commercial slug mats were placed to measure the effects when faced with an increased a slug population.
+Brassica tests conducted in Pahiatua proved that RAPPEL® was effective even in the face of very high slug populations.
+A paddock was sown with RAPPEL® treated Spitfire rape at 4kg/ha and, two weeks later, four 0.25m2 commercial slug mats were placed to measure the effects when faced with an increased slug population.